GeoIoan/SchoolAppSpring/README.md

 - **Utility Methods:** Utility methods include configurations for date formats and password encryption.

-- **Front-End:** The front-end is integrated with the web server, providing pages for teacher CRUD operations and login/register functionality.
-Styling is planned to be improved using HTML5, CSS, and jQuery.
+- **Front-End:** The front-end (HTML5, CSS, and jQuery) is integrated with the web server, providing pages for teacher CRUD operations and login/register functionality.
+Styling is planned to be improved.

 ## Gradle Configuration